Your TIAMSA Trustees

-TIAMSA is proudly served by eleven board members.
+TIAMSA is proudly served by twelve trustees.
 Let us introduce them to you:

 Véronique Chagnon-Burke